jumpingfridgefoundation/Simplex_book_markup/README.md

-fuck this repo and send PR for any changes or enhancements
+fork this repo and send a PR for PRdchanges or enhancements

 # SimplexBook Markup (SBM) Language Specification